 For a number of reasons, the world is on a trajectory of increased electrification, with fossil fuels being gradually replaced.
 Our Group, through both its Trading and Industrial divisions, aids in this process through the supply of much needed metals for this electrification transformation.
-Despite the cautious stance we took in 2023, sale of Copper and Tin products\ remained a significant proportion of our revenue (69% compared to 74% in 2022).
+Despite the market dynamics in 2024, sale of Copper and Tin products\ remained a significant proportion of our revenue (70% compared to 69% in 2023).

 Furthermore, recycling of metals not only saves and reduces the waste of key resources, but can also offer energy savings and new commercial opportunities.
-In 2023, 34% of the materials used in our operations were of a recycled origin\\ (2022: 29%).
+In 2024, 38% of the materials used in our operations were of a recycled origin\\ (2023: 34%).